era-platform/cene-for-racket/notes/20190731-lexical-units.md

 A function.

-Given a string and a located input file handle, returns another located input file handle which is nearly the same except that the path refers to a subdirectry or file named by that string under the original file path.
+Given a string and a located input file handle, returns another located input file handle which is nearly the same except that the path refers to a subdirectory or file named by that string under the original file path.
 This only builds a path; it doesn't check that a file or subdirectory with that string name actually exists.